chris-dot-exe/AwesomeLog/README.md

 ```

 ### Custom Handler
-Since version 0.11.0 it is possible to add custom handler for each LogLevel.<br>
+It is possible to add custom handler for each LogLevel.<br>
 The example below shows how a custom handler for GlitchTip/Sentry can be defined:
 ```go
 package main